dmitrii-eremin/passion-ts/README.md

    * @returns ImageIndex assigned to the loaded image.
    */
   loadImage(path: string): ImageIndex;

   /**
    * Load a sound resource and return its index.
    * @param path Path or URL to the sound file.
    * @returns SoundIndex assigned to the loaded sound.
    */
   loadSound(path: string): SoundIndex;

+  /**
+   * Retrieves the index information for an image resource based on its file path.
+   * @param path - The file path of the image.
+   * @returns The corresponding ImageIndex if found; otherwise, undefined.
+   */
+  getImageIndex(path: string): ImageIndex | undefined;

+  /**
+   * Retrieves the index information for a sound resource based on its file path.
+   * @param path - The file path of the sound.
+   * @returns The corresponding SoundIndex if found; otherwise, undefined.
+   */
+  getSoundIndex(path: string): SoundIndex | undefined;
 }
 ```